-During less busy times, the resort shares bus service with French Quarter.
+During less busy times, the resort shares a bus service with the French Quarter.
 One of the things to consider is that you’ll likely spend a decent amount of time on the bus, given all the stops it makes along the route.

 Extras at Port Orleans Riverside

 So far, we’ve covered some ground in this Port Orleans Riverside Review.
 However, I felt a few odds and ends were missing.

 One of those things is the resort’s lobby, the Sassagoula Steamboat Co. building.